2024–25 Dayton Flyers women's basketball team

-The 2024–25 Dayton Flyers women's basketball team represents the University of Dayton during the 2024–25 NCAA Division I women's basketball season.
-The Flyers, led by third-year head coach Tamika Williams-Jeter, play their home games at UD Arena in Dayton, Ohio, as members of the Atlantic 10 Conference.
+The 2024–25 Dayton Flyers women's basketball team represented the University of Dayton during the 2024–25 NCAA Division I women's basketball season.
+The Flyers, led by third-year head coach Tamika Williams-Jeter, played their home games at UD Arena in Dayton, Ohio, as members of the Atlantic 10 Conference.

 Previous season

 The Flyers finished the 2023–24 season 12–19, 5–13 in A–10 play to finish in a tie for 12th place.
 They defeated St. Bonaventure, before falling to Rhode Island in the second round of the A–10 tournament.